LuxSci

 Text description of the API Integration for your own use.

-When not enabled, the requests using this API’s codes will be rejected.
+When not enabled, the requests using this API Integration will be rejected.

 The host name that your API calls must be addressed towards.
-Use of other host names will be rejected by the API.
-The default host is “rest.luxsci.com“; you may have a different API host if you have a dedicated WebMail or API server.
+Use of other host names will be rejected by the API Integration.
+The default host is “rest.luxsci.com“; you may have a different API host if you have a dedicated API server.

 Unique API Identifier passed along as part of the authentication phase of API usage.

-Unique code used to verify your access to this API.
+This unique code is used to verify your access to this API.
 This should be treated like a very sensitive password and never disclosed or saved in locations that can be viewed by end users.
-Access to your Token + Key can grant people access to use of your API.
+Access to your Token + Key can grant people access to your API.

 Free Trial accounts have small per-minute and per-day limits that are intended “just for testing things out”.